 Frequently Asked Questions (FAQs)

 Children growing up in very difficult circumstances need to experience trust and counsel.
-At the heart of Haynes Family of Programs’ work are over 400 professional staff, the board of directors, governmental colleagues, philanthropic friends, parents and volunteers—all of whom have created a very special partnership of caring, respect, and mentorship.
+At the heart of Haynes Family of Programs’ work are more than 400 professional staff, the board of directors, governmental colleagues, philanthropic friends, parents and volunteers—all of whom have created a very special partnership of caring, respect, and mentorship.
 Haynes Family of Programs is a private, non-profit 501(c)(3) organization that is governed by a board of directors.
 Board members volunteer their time and resources to ensure that Haynes is run in a fiscally sound and responsible manner, in accordance with established procedures and practices.
 The agency’s senior management team reports to the president and CEO.
 Loyal and ethnically diverse teams of professional staff members are dedicated to helping each child at Haynes Family of Programs to define his or her future.
 More than half of our staff hold associate, post-secondary, or graduate degrees and are credentialed professionals with a variety of specializations: including behavior therapy, special education instruction, clinical psychology, occupational therapy, and residential care.

 The best measures of the effectiveness of our programs are the tangible achievements of the children we serve.
-During the 2018-2019 fiscal year, 2,419 unduplicated children and their families benefited from our portfolio of programs.
+During the 2019-2020 fiscal year, 1,965 unduplicated children and their families benefited from our portfolio of programs.

 The purpose of Haynes Family of Programs is to provide educational resources for children who, for reasons of psychiatric, emotional, behavior, or learning challenges, cannot attend a regular public school.
 The agency provides residential therapeutic services for boys and teens in foster care.
 Services are also available to the community with therapies and educational services provided in-home or off campus.

 Children growing up in very difficult circumstances need to experience trust and counsel.
-At the heart of Haynes Family of Programs’ work are over 400 professional staff, the board of directors, governmental colleagues, philanthropic friends, parents and volunteers—all of whom have created a very special partnership of caring, respect, and mentorship.
+At the heart of Haynes Family of Programs’ work are more than 400 professional staff, the board of directors, governmental colleagues, philanthropic friends, parents and volunteers—all of whom have created a very special partnership of caring, respect, and mentorship.

-Short-Term Residential Therapeutic Program (STRTP) and Emergency Shelter Care:
+Short-Term Residential Therapeutic Program (STRTP):

 Mental Health Program and Wraparound Services: